benmvp/slides/2019/webu/webdev.md

 - Uses Gatsby for static site generation
   * It generates the static HTML pages I did by hand way back when
 - Written all in React
-  * Uses Redux, GraphQL, JSS, Material-UI, Algolia, Webpack, Babel & more!
+  * Uses Redux, GraphQL, css-in-js, Algolia, Webpack, Babel & more!
   * All to build a blog!

 /////